-POLICY 5: REPLACEMENT DWELLINGS
+POLICY 5: REPLACEMENT AND EXTENDED DWELLINGS

-Replacement dwellings should occupy no more than 50% of their plots, and where the replaced dwelling occupied greater than 50% of the plot the replacement dwelling should occupy a smaller proportion than its predecessor.
+Replacement dwellings or existing dwellings involving extensions or annexes should normally (see 4.5.2) occupy no more than 50% of the plot when completed.
+Where the replaced dwelling occupied greater than 50% of the plot, the replacement dwelling should occupy a smaller proportion than its predecessor.

-An increase in number of dwellings above those replaced will only be acceptable where the resulting plot coverage does not exceed 50%.

-These requirements will be relaxed where the setting of a listed building, or the character and appearance of the conservation area, would be better conserved by greater plot coverage.
+An increase in number of dwellings above those replaced will only be acceptable where the resulting plot coverage does not exceed 50% of the site concerned.
+No footprint of a dwelling in these circumstances shall be greater than the replaced building, except where the setting of a listed building, or the character and appearance of the conservation area, would be better conserved by greater plot coverage.

-An increase in height over the replaced building will only be acceptable where this is compatible with the appearance of adjacent buildings and the amenity of their occupiers.
+An increase in height over the replaced building will only be supported where this is compatible with the appearance of adjacent buildings and the amenity of their occupiers.

-4.5.1 There is concern that large dwellings with small gardens are less suitable for permanent occupation, less affordable, and encourage second and holiday homes, which is making villages unsustainable as their populations are impermanent.
-(The need for more affordable housing is recognised in the Core Strategy and NPPF.)
+4.5.1 There is concern that large dwellings with small gardens are less suitable for permanent occupation, less affordable to local families, and encourage second and holiday homes, which is making villages less sustainable as their populations are impermanent.
+The need for more affordable housing is recognised in the Local Plan and NPPF (para 77).
 This policy is also intended to meet concerns that garden areas are not overdeveloped, and are retained to provide amenity areas for occupiers, encourage biodiversity and protect the landscape of the AONB.